dotwebstack/dotwebstack-webcomponents/docs/api.md

 ### `sortByColumn`: `[string, boolean]` (optional)
 The column on which the list will be sorted initially.
 The value is an array with exactly 2 elements (tuple).
 First element is the column name, second element is a boolean whether the column is sorted in ascending order or not.

+### `suggest`: SuggestProps (optional)
+This property is used in combination with the search property.
+When the search property is provided a user get's a search input in order to filter the TupleList result.
+Use the *suggestions* [TupleResult, string] property of the SuggestProps to provide suggestions based on the result and the provided column name (should be a field which is also used in search to provide consistency) When using suggestions it is best practice to use the same field (and only that field) in the search prop.

+### `search`: SearchListProps
+The list will be sorted while typing when instant search is true (use when no suggestions are enabled, set to false when suggestions are provided)
+By default search will search on all names in the TupleResult, you can provide a list to on which fields the search is provided

 ```jsx
 type Column = {